secondsight/secondsight-hardware/README.md

 When mounting the strap, putting the ends of the straps on the inside (against the head) makes adjusting a bit more difficult, but it keeps the strap from loosening while you are wearing it.

+## Logo

+The font used in the logo uses the OpenSans Regular font, which has been ported for use with OpenSCAD by the Brad Pitcher.
+His implementation is available at http://www.thingiverse.com/thing:13677 and is released under a CC by-sa license.